nsg-ethz/NetPowerBench/README.md

 │               │   └── power.log
 ```

-For further details on the test types and measurement procedure, please refer to the documentation in `power_measure`.
+For further details on the test types and measurement procedure, please refer to the documentation in [`power_measure/`](power_measure/README.md).

 ### devices

-For each DUI there needs to be a subdirectory in  `/devices` with the device identifier as directory.
+For each DUI there needs to be a subdirectory in `devices/` with the device identifier as directory.
 That folder needs to contain the configuration files of that device.
 There are templates available.
 The processed data from the measurements and the parameter values of the power model will be stored there as well.

-For further details please refer to the documentation in `/devices`.
+For further details please refer to the documentation in [`devices/`](devices/README.md).

 ### legacy